gerbilbyte/DeMoN2/README.md

 | USB-C port | No | No | Yes |
 | Amiga <--> PC File Transfer Ability? | No | Yes | Yes |

-Other features of the DeMoN cartridge:
+Other features of the DeMoN II cartridge:

 * **Backwards Compatibility** - The DeMoN firmware has also been designed to work with the original Action Replay 3 hardware and it is also supported in WinUAE.
 * **DeMoN Detection** - The user has the option whether the DeMoN can be "seen" by the Amiga, peripherals etc. **IMPORTANT!
 Don't toggle this jumper whilst powered on!**